On-Call Scheduling Overview

 Coverage Options

-Fill 24 Hours Mode
+Fill Gaps Mode

 Generate multiple shifts per day to provide continuous 24-hour coverage.
 Shift duration determines the number of daily shifts (8-hour duration creates 3 shifts per day).